cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 }
 ```

-for the sake of brevity; I won't post the implementation of `my_*lgamma`; it is very similar to these. run the script yourself to see it's output for that!
+for the sake of brevity; i won't post the implementation of `my_*lgamma`; it is very similar to these. run the script yourself to see it's output for that!

 ## Zeta Function